-A sector is the tiniest unit accessible on a disk.
-Well, your files are stored as blocks of data on these sectors and they can be placed in one of two ways: Scattered randomly all over the hard drive’s surface or more organized and placed sequentially.
+The tiniest unit of a disk is named as a sector, on which your files are stored as blocks of data.
+These blocks of data can be placed on the hard drive in two ways: Scattered randomly all over the hard drive’s surface, or organized sequentially.

-Sector placement is determined by the manner in which free blocks were arranged at the moment a file was saved on the disk.
-It’s possible your system won’t be able to identify uninterrupted sector blocks large enough for the file to be saved on them via a continuous process.
-If such a thing happens, then your system will break up the file and write each part into free blocks.
+Sector placement is determined by the block arrangement.
+It’s possible your system cannot identify uninterrupted sector blocks on which files can be stored in a continuous sequence.
+In the condition, your system will break up the file and write each part into free blocks.

-Your Windows OS saves the files on your drive and catalogs them in the file system, which in turn keeps the records of the attributes, names, and sizes of the data on the drive.
-It also keeps the exact location of the data on the drive, and that’s perhaps the most important of them all.
+Your Windows OS saves files on your drive and catalogs in the file system.
+In this way, records of the attributes, names, and sizes can be kept on the drive.
+Also, it keeps the exact data location on the drive, and that’s the most important operation.

-So anytime you delete a file, Windows only makes a change to the file’s record in the file system, which then ‘frees up’ the space occupied by the file and marks it as being available.
-Even though the real data is still in the said space, your operating system designates it as being available for use.
-But this is just temporary because anytime your system is need of space to write another file, it will utilize the available space and save a different file inside it.
-That’s when the actual data is truly gone for good.
+In other words, everytime you delete a file, Windows only makes a change to the file’s record in the file system, which then ‘frees up’ the space occupied by the file and marks it as being available.
+But this is just temporary because anytime your system needs space to write another file, it will utilize the available space and save a different file inside it.
+That’s when the actual data is truly gone.

-But prior to all this, the data of the file you delete is still resting in your system, perfectly capable of being recovered.
+But before all this, the data of the file you delete is still resting in your system, perfectly capable of being recovered.
 That’s what makes it possible for data recovery software to get all your deleted files back.

 Step 1: Acquire the corresponding file catalog.